crownedgrouse/debbie/README.md

 ## Limitation ##

-Only few controls is done : presence of ``control`` file and something to pack, i.e. at least another directory than DEBIAN/debian under root path.
+Only few controls are done : presence of ``control`` file and something to pack, i.e. at least another directory than DEBIAN/debian under root path.
 No attempt is done to check if control files are valid.
 It's up to you, or another module/application, to create a valid DEBIAN package structure.